Git-Harshit/Technical-Blogs/Embedded-Systems.md

     * [Ethernet for Control Automation Technology (EtherCAT)](https://en.wikipedia.org/wiki/EtherCAT) - Reference: https://www.beckhoff.com/en-en/products/i-o/ethercat/
     * [Process Field Net (PROFINET)](https://en.wikipedia.org/wiki/Profinet)
     * [Time-Sensitive Networking (TSN)](https://en.wikipedia.org/wiki/Time-Sensitive_Networking)

+### Types of Input-Output of peripherals

+**Memory-mapped I/O**: Memory-mapped I/O (MMIO) exposes peripheral registers and buffers at fixed addresses in the processor's normal memory space (usually RAM) so software accesses devices with ordinary load/store instructions (or pointer dereferences in C).
+This lets peripherals be treated like regular memory, but requires careful handling of caching, ordering, alignment, and volatile semantics (and often memory barriers) so reads/writes reach the device and occur in the correct order.

+**Port-mapped (isolated) I/O**: Port-mapped I/O uses a separate I/O address space and special CPU instructions (e.g., IN/OUT on x86) to access device ports rather than the normal memory bus.
+It isolates peripheral accesses from the regular address space and can simplify hardware decoding, but requires explicit port operations in software, provides a smaller address range on some architectures, and is less portable across ISAs that do not support isolated I/O. There's smaller addressable range of devices compared to MMIO.

 Different categories of peripherals are given below: